Corporate tax change is inevitable, says Donohoe

 Britain’s chancellor of the exchequer Sajid Javid (right) and Germany’s minister of Finance Olaf Scholz shake hands as German state secretary for finance Joerg Kukies looks on.
 Photograph: Olivier Hoslet EPA-EFE

-The State’s corporate tax revenues will probably take a €2 billion hit in the changes in international taxation coming down the road from the Organisation for Economic Co-operation and Development (OECD), Paschal Donohoe said on Tuesday in Brussels.
-It was vital to prepare and plan now for the inevitable, he said, by running sustainable budget surpluses.
+Corporate tax revenues will probably take a €2 billion hit with changes in international taxation that are coming down the road from the Organisation for Economic Co-operation and Development (OECD), Paschal Donohoe said on Tuesday in Brussels.
+The Minister for Finance said it was vital to prepare and plan now for the inevitable by running sustainable budget surpluses.

-Mr Donohoe, who was here for a meeting of EU finance ministers which discussed OECD reforms of the global taxation system, also met British chancellor of the exchequer Sajid Javid to discuss Brexit and its aftermath.
-It is the last meeting of EU fiance ministers that Britain will attend.
+Mr Donohoe, who was in Brussels for a meeting of EU finance ministers that discussed proposed OECD reform of the global taxation system, also met British chancellor of the exchequer Sajid Javid to discuss Brexit and its aftermath.
+It is the last meeting of EU finance ministers that Britain will attend.

 Aspiration

-Responding to recent comments by Mr Javid about his aspiration to break from EU regulatory alignment, Mr Donohoe said he emphasised “that if there is an ambition within the UK for an ambitious future trade deal then a level playing field is an absolutely vital and necessary foundation of that kind of future relationship.
+Responding to recent comments by Mr Javid about his aspiration to break from EU regulatory alignment, Mr Donohoe said he emphasised “that if there is an ambition within the UK for an ambitious future trade deal, a level playing field is an absolutely vital and necessary foundation of that kind of future relationship”.

-He held out some slight hope that the Government may mitigate state pension age changes for those approaching retirement.
-Mr Donohoe said that pension age changes had been well flagged by previous Governments but “I absolutely understand that as Irish citizens approach the point at which they may be accessing or claiming the state pension age, the fact that that age is changing is of course an issue of great concern to them.”
+Commenting on the storm of protest at the introduction of a higher state pension age from next year, the Minister held out some slight hope that the Government may mitigate the changes for those approaching retirement.

+Pension age changes had been well-flagged by previous governments, he said, but “I absolutely understand that, as Irish citizens approach the point at which they may be accessing or claiming the State pension, the fact that the age is changing is of course an issue of great concern to them”.

-He promised that, particularly for “those that are required to retire”, “we are at the moment exploring whether there are any options in relation to that particular matter.”
+He promised that, particularly for “those who are required to retire ... we are at the moment exploring whether there are any options in relation to that particular matter”.

 Taxation

-On taxation Mr Donohoe said that “If you look at the different options being considered within the OECD there are some proposals there that would look at a minimum effective tax rate.
+On taxation Mr Donohoe said that, among the options being considered within the OECD, “there are some proposals there that would look at a minimum effective tax rate.
 These are proposals that I have indicated great concern about.

 “But there are other proposals there that would look at locating where the tax is paid to where value is created.
 Any of these kind of developments would have a very significant influence on the global environment in relation to taxation and for global companies and in turn would have an influence on Ireland